 When a child enrolls in a tennis school at a club, he or she begins a new experience, in which he or she has the chance to discover him or herself and to see how much he or she is capable of.

-Because of this, the first classes can be key.
-If he or she likes them, the rest will depend on his or her environment (teacher, parents, and classmates, for example), as they can support the new player in his or her enthusiasm.
+Because of this, the first tennis classes can be key.
+If he or she likes them, the rest will depend on his or her environment (tennis coach, parents, and classmates, for example), as they can support the new tennis player in his or her enthusiasm.

-If everything goes well in the classes, and he or she decides to continue, he or she will be able to work on developing mechanical skills, coordinating the body with the racket and ball.
-They will also stimulate his or her concentration, since he or she will have to pay attention to the teacher’s instructions and the ball, all while playing with other tennis mates.
-And finally, as he or she will learn by playing with other children, it will help him or her with social integration.
-Aside from the fact that tennis is an individual sport for the most part, it is recommended that the child learn in a group setting.
+If everything goes well in the tennis classes, and he or she decides to continue playing tennis, he or she will be able to work on developing mechanical skills, coordinating the body with the racket and ball.
+They will also stimulate his or her concentration, since he or she will have to pay attention to the tennis coach’s instructions and the ball, all while playing tennis with other mates.
+And finally, as he or she will learn tennis by playing with other children, it will help him or her with social integration.
+Aside from the fact that tennis is an individual sport for the most part, it is recommended that the child learn tennis in a group setting.
 Why?
 In addition to the social aspect of it, the group format will give them all a healthy opportunity to compete.

 Coach Guillermo Minutella

 Comments are closed, but trackbacks and pingbacks are open.